 History of Faculty of medicine in Bratislava

-Faculty of Medicine was established on the 21st September 1919 and is the oldest of the thirteen faculties of Comenius University in Bratislava (you may read more about the history of the Faculty and University here).
-Faculty of medicine invests effort into positioning itself as a recognized scientific, research and educational institution of particular importance for the development of clinical medicine.
+The Faculty of Medicine was established on the 21st of September 1919 and is the oldest of the thirteen faculties of Comenius University in Bratislava (you may read more about the history of the Faculty and University here).
+The faculty of medicine invests effort into positioning itself as a recognized scientific, research, and educational institution of particular importance for the development of clinical medicine.
 The Faculty of Medicine at Comenius University in Bratislava currently offers accredited study programs at all three levels.
 Students obtain knowledge predominantly in theoretical and pre-clinical subjects at beginning of their studies.
 Further training takes place mainly at the Faculty of Medicine at Comenius University in Bratislava clinics.
 Students can choose elective subjects from the interdisciplinary program.
-The Faculty prepared so far 17000 medical staff for hospitals and clinics from all over the world.
+The Faculty has educated over 17000 medical staff for hospitals and clinics from all over the world so far.

 There are also residency programs offered (specialisation studies) for graduates of medical programs, who would like to get specialisation (in Slovak it is called atestácia) ) for specific course (e.g. surgery, pediatrics etc).
 In order to be enrolled in specialization study, the Slovak language command is required.
 The specialisation course takes 3-4 years and ends with state exam. it is not offered in the English language as its purpose is to educate doctors to work in Slovak hospitals.

-International students structure at Faculty of medicine in Bratislava
+International students structure at the Faculty of Medicine in Bratislava

 Bratislava is located only 30 minutes from Vienna, therefore there are many students from Austria.
 The Faculty is popular also among German, Greek, Spanish, Portuguese, Iranian or Japanese students.
-International students were helping also during national testing in Slovakia (antibody and PCR testing).
+The degree is recognized in the whole European Union, the UK, and most countries of the world.

 Entrance examination and admission criteria

-Entrance examination may be done only online in 2022.
-The entrance exam for General medicine will be on the 9th of August 2022 and the 10th of August 2022.
-The deadline for registration is the 8th of July 2022.
+Entrance examination may be done only online in 2023.
+The entrance exam for General medicine will be on the 8th of August 2023 and the entrance exam for dentistry will be on 9th of August 2023.
+The deadline for registration is the 7th of July 2023 for both programs.
 Please don’t forget that it is necessary to submit also recognition of academic documents.
 This process is called nostrification and needs to be done before the deadline for registration.
 The preparation of documents might take 1,5 – 2 months.